-- Bulk cook and plan out meals and snacks so that you don’t have to make a decision when you’re hungry.
+- Bulk cook and plan meals and snacks so that you don’t have to make a decision when you’re hungry.

 - Use a cooking oil spray to keep your oil consumption to a minimum.

-Enlist your whole household to help with the cooking, washing up, planning, and shopping so you’re not pursuing your goals alone.
+Enlist your whole household to help with the cooking, washing up, planning, and shopping so that you’re not pursuing your goals alone.

 Financial wellbeing.
 With the economy contracting as a result of the pandemic, it’s a time of financial stress for many.
-Here are some healthy finance routines that you may want to build to shield you from the economic impact:
+Here are some healthy finance routines that you may want to adopt to shield you from the economic impact: